 Considering that brain disorders such as dementia are on the rise according to the World Health Organization, and much of our time is spent at work or at school, it’s important that we do our part to help keep our brains strong and healthy.

-Be sure to promote your Employee or Student Assistance Program throughout your organization or institution so that your employees and students can take advantage of a wide range of services that lead them to living happier, healthier lives.
+Be sure to promote your Student Assistance Program throughout your organization or institution so that your students can take advantage of a wide range of services that lead them to living happier, healthier lives.